micahwoods/micahwoods.github.io/_posts/2019-02-03-the-turfgrass-genki-level-part1.md

 I think it is useful to use the same *standard* N for the calculations, and then to express differences in the way turf is managed as the **genki level**.
 That makes it easy to compare the relative amount of pushing the grass, or pulling on the grass, between different seasons at the same location, or between different locations.

-I've shown here how the temperature can be expressed as a GP and how that GP can be expressed as a *standard* amount of N. Coming up in part 2, I'll show the genki level and how much the grass actually did grow.
+I've shown here how the temperature can be expressed as a GP and how that GP can be expressed as a *standard* amount of N. Coming up in part 2 and part 3, I'll show the genki level and how much the grass actually did grow.
 And I'll relate this to the [turfgrass speedo](https://www.turfhacker.com/2018/12/turfgrass-speedo.html) explained by Jason Haines.

 ### More reading